tchainaf/oplab-challenge/Backend_answers.md

 - Determine the technologies, frameworks and methodologies to be used
 - Select development team
 - Design software macro architecture
-- Design detailed front-end and back-end architectures
+- Design detailed frontend and backend architectures
 - Pricing necessary infrastructure and tools
 - Prototype frontend screens